Jac-Zac/paleofetch-mac-prettier/README.md

 # paleofetch-bsd

-A rewrite of [neofetch](https://github.com/dylanaraps/neofetch) in C started by [ss7m for linux](https://github.com/ss7m/paleofetch).
+A rewrite of [neofetch](https://github.com/dylanaraps/neofetch) started by [ss7m for linux](https://github.com/ss7m/paleofetch).

 Not much code was left, but name is beautiful and similar logic.

 ## IMPORTANT

 This is developed on M1 arm64.
-It should work on x86_64, but mistakes may happen.
+It should work on x86_64, if not make an issue.
 No support for powerpc, but maybe will add it.

 ## Why use paleofetch over neofetch?